SirPepe/ornament/Readme.md

 📢 **What's new in 3.1.1?** [Check out the Changelog!](./changelog.md)

-**Build your own frontend framework** with Ornament, a stable, mid-level, pareto-optimal, treeshakable and tiny TypeScript-positive toolkit for web component infrastructure!
+**Build your own component framework** with Ornament, a stable, mid-level, pareto-optimal, treeshakable, tiny and TypeScript-positive toolkit for web component infrastructure!
 Escape from heavyweight frameworks, constant rewrites and the all-encompassing frontend FOMO with a declarative, simple, and type-safe API for almost-vanilla web components: